bssshyamsundhar/Medefine/README.md

 # Medefine

 The **Medefine** web application is a comprehensive and interactive tool designed to help users quickly search for and understand medical terms.
-With an intuitive search function, users can find definitions, view related terms, and manage a favorites list for easy reference.
-This project is built with Flask and includes a simple and clean user interface.
+With an intuitive search function, users can find definitions, view related terms, pronunciations with audio,  and manage a favorites list for easy reference.
+This project uses the Merriam-Webster API to fetch more than 60000 medical terms and their definitions and is built with Flask and includes a simple and clean user interface.

 ## Features